The main purpose of a car’s exhaust system is to expel exhaust gases from the internal combustion engine to the air.

 It is not unusual to notice some white smoke from the exhaust whenever you turn on the engine in the morning.
 This kind of white smoke is caused by water condensation from the catalytic converter.
 Water is a byproduct of the internal combustion engine.

-During the night the engine cools down, and this water condenses on the exhaust system.
-When you warm the engine, it turns to vapor and leads to some white smoke.
+During the night, the engine cools down, and this water condenses in the exhaust system.
+When you warm-up the engine, it turns to vapor and leads to some white smoke being emitted.
 White smoke should be a cause of concern when it is excessive and is accompanied by a sweet smell.
-Air, fuel, oil, and coolant are all used for the smooth running of the engine.
-But, they should not mix at all.
+Air, fuel, oil, and coolant are all used for the smooth running of the engine; but, they should not mix at all.

-When you have a cracked head gasket, cylinder head or worn out piston rings the coolant will leak to the combustion chamber causing white smoke.
+When you have a cracked head gasket, cylinder head or worn out piston rings, the coolant will leak into the combustion chamber, causing white smoke.
 If the problem is not fixed immediately, it will cause further engine problems like corrosion.
 You also end up spending more on gas and oil.

-When the smoke is black, it means that fuel is not fully being ignited in the combustion chambers.
-Before you call you mechanic to replace you head gasket or cylinders it is vital that you distinguish between normal white smoke and that caused by a cracked cylinder or gasket.
+When the smoke is black, it means that fuel is not being fully ignited in the combustion chambers.
+Before you call your mechanic to replace the head gasket or cylinders, it is vital that you distinguish between normal white smoke and that caused by a cracked cylinder or gasket.